mzrimsek/crouton-init/README.md

 I'm writing these with myself in mind, but am trying to write them in a way that may be beneficial for others as well.

+With that in mind most of these scripts will be very opinionated toward my own usage.

 ## Install Process

-If you don't know what crouton is, refer to [the repository here](https://github.com/dnschneid/crouton).
+1. If you don't know what crouton is, refer to [the repository here](https://github.com/dnschneid/crouton).
 No really, check it out.
 It's awesome.

-Open the terminal and run `sudo sh ~/Downloads/crouton -t xfce-desktop`
+2. Open the terminal and run `sudo sh ~/Downloads/crouton -t xfce-desktop`

-Once installation is complete enter the new chroot with `sudo startxfce4`
+3. Once installation is complete enter the new chroot with `sudo startxfce4`

-Run `package-install.sh` - `wget https://raw.githubusercontent.com/mzrimsek/crouton-init/master/package-install.sh -O - | sudo sh`
+4. Run `package-install.sh` - `wget https://raw.githubusercontent.com/mzrimsek/crouton-init/master/package-install.sh -O - | sudo sh`

+## Additional Configuration

+### Git

-Run `git-init.sh` - `wget https://raw.githubusercontent.com/mzrimsek/crouton-init/master/git-init.sh && ./git-init <github_user> <github_token> <email> <full name> && rm git-init.sh`
+* Run `git-init.sh` - `wget https://raw.githubusercontent.com/mzrimsek/crouton-init/master/git-init.sh && ./git-init <github_user> <github_token> <email> <full name> && rm git-init.sh`

+### Visual Studio Code

+* Run `vscode-init.sh` - `wget https://raw.githubusercontent.com/mzrimsek/crouton-init/master/vscode-init.sh -O - | sh`

 ## Start Clean!